Agrof-ile/yeswiki-carto/INSTALL.md

 - Go inside the created folder
 - `git checkout dev/carto`
 - `composer install`
-- Paste the `data/` folder at the root of the website folder
+- `chmod 777 .`
+- `chmod 777 cache`
+- `chmod 777 files`
+- `chmod +x tools/carto/controllers/ruzip.sh`
-- Add the `carto.js` file in the `javascripts/` folder
+- Add the `carto.js` file (the bundle containing a Leaflet map code) in the `javascripts/` folder
 - Run it with Apache
+Now, time to test.
-Go to your website, fill the info asked.
-For YesWiki to work you must create a MySQL/MariaDB database and a user having all rights on it.
+- Go to your website, fill the info asked to create your website.
+Note that for YesWiki to work you must create a MySQL/MariaDB database and a user having all rights on it.
-Check your main page works.
-Then go to `<your_website_url>/?carto` and check a map is displaying geometry data.
+- Check your main page works.
+Then go to `<your_website_url>/?carto` and check a Leaflet map appears.
+- Then try to log in as WikiAdmin.
+Create a random form containing at least a file upload field (asking for a SHP as ZIP) and a geolocation field.
+When adding the file upload field, set unique id as `shp_file`.
+Check your form id in the main forms (it should be something like 5).
+Open `tools/carto/map_form_id.json` and replace the value in the field `map_form_id` (it should be set by default at 3) by your actual form id.
+- Create a random account and fill the form with different data.
+Once the form completed, YesWiki shows you your "fiche", that is one answer to the form that you own and can modify.
+By default, everyone on the web can see without beeing logged in.
+Look at your "fiche" and check your file has been uploaded.
+Go back to `<your_website_url>/?carto` and look if your SHPs are displaying!
 ///////////// End of the edit /////////////

 # YesWiki installation
 Not much to it (as long as it works, ahem).
 Unpack/upload the distribution files